idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 Drop-down menu: Choices: Look up, Translate, Segment.
 Default: Look up

-This option specifies the behavior in case **Edit > Clipboard sensitive** menu option is ON.
+This option specifies the behaviour in case **Edit > Clipboard sensitive** menu option is ON.

 **Look up**: the clipboard contents are looked up automatically in CafeTran’s resources.
 **Translate**: the clipboard contents are translated automatically with the translation memories and glossaries.